adunning/dissertation/02-augustinian.md

 # The Unity of Alexander's Career and His Literary Works

 One of the most difficult problems of the history of the twelfth and thirteenth centuries is understanding the relationship between the educational institutions associated with scholasticism and monastic establishments.
-It was commonplace until recently to assume that one could make a clean division between the two, encouraged in some cases by medieval writers themselves, such as Serlo of Wilton's famous poem 'Linquo coax ranis', condemning the conceit of scholastic philosophers [@öberg:1965serlon, no. 78].
+It was commonplace until recently to assume that one could make a clean division between the two.
+This view is encouraged in some ways by medieval writers themselves, as in Serlo of Wilton's famous poem, 'Linquo coax ranis', condemning the conceit of scholastic philosophers [@öberg:1965serlon, no. 78].
 It has never been disputed that monastics were keenly interested in recruiting from the schools, as vividly shown in the preaching of Bernard of Clairvaux [@ferruolo:1985origins, p.
 47].
 But even where religious communities existed in close proximity to the schools in the twelfth century, it is often assumed that they wanted nothing to do with one another.
+These assumptions have governed the twentieth-century scholarship on Alexander Neckam, and have shaped the interpretation of what he wrote.

 More recent scholarship is increasingly showing that monastics were keenly interested in both reading the latest work from the schools and contributing to it.
-These assumptions have governed the twentieth-century scholarship on Alexander Neckam, and have entirely shaped the understanding of what he wrote.

-Closer examination of Alexander's career shows that, contrary to past assumptions, one cannot make a clean division between his scholastic and monastic work.
+Closer examination of Alexander's career shows that one cannot separate his scholastic and monastic work.
 It is usually thought that Alexander joined the Augustinians when he moved to Cirencester, but there is no hard evidence for this.
-The available documentation fits much better if it is instead assumed that he first became a regular canon at St Frideswide's in Oxford.
-This allows more of his writing to have taken place at Oxford, providing a less precise but more realistic chronology for his works.
-While it is usually assumed that the Augustinians had little influence in the development of the University of Oxford, the idea that one of its earliest known lecturers was also a canon prompts a reconsideration of this history.
+The available documentation fits better if it is instead assumed that he first became a regular canon at St Frideswide's Abbey in Oxford.
+This allows more of his writing to have taken place before he moved to Cirencester, providing a less precise but more realistic chronology for his works.
+While it is often argued that the Augustinians had little influence in the development of the University of Oxford, the idea that one of its earliest known lecturers was also a canon prompts a reconsideration of this history.

 ## Dating Alexander's writings by genre

-There are only a handful of absolute chronological indicators in Alexander's writings, meaning that one use these in combination with the cross-references between the works to determine the period in which they were written.
+There are only a handful of absolute chronological indicators in Alexander's writings, meaning that one must use these in combination with cross-references between his works to determine the period in which they were written.
 R.W.
 Hunt was the first critic to assess all of Alexander Neckam's works, and in his book *The Schools and the Cloister* he struck upon what seems to modern readers an obvious distinction between the works: many of his works are clearly designed for teaching purposes, whereas others exhibit a highly discursive style that is typically associated with monastic writers.
 He presents the following 'approximate chronological groups' for dating Alexander's works [@hunt:1984schools, pp. 125-126]:

 i.
 Early Writings, *c.* 1177–*c.* 1190